mewna/catnip/README.md

 - JDA is very nice, but doesn't allow for as much freedom with customizing the internals;
   it's more / less "do it this way or use another lib" in my experience.
+- Discord4J is built on [Project Reactor](https://projectreactor.io/); I wanted to be able to choose a reactive:tm: implementation to use with the lib and not be stuck with just one.
+- I didn't want ten billion events for every possible case. catnip maps more/less 1:1 with the Discord API, which none of the other libs seem to do.
 - I wanted to make a lib built on vert.x.

 ### Why vert.x?